RedisLabs/redislabs-docs/content/rc/how-to/creating-cloud-account.md

 description:
 weight: 10
 alwaysopen: false
-categories: ["RC Pro"]
+categories: ["Cloud"]
+aliases: /rv/how-to/creating-cloud-account/
 ---

-A Redis Cloud Cloud Account which runs on your cloud infrastructure needs all necessary credentials and information of your cloud account.
-This Cloud Account enables Redis Cloud to create, manage, and monitor Cloud resources automatically on your behalf.
+A Redis Cloud cloud account which runs on your cloud infrastructure needs all necessary credentials and information of your cloud account.
+This cloud account enables Redis Cloud to create, manage, and monitor Cloud resources automatically on your behalf.

-Once a Cloud Account is set up you can reuse it with several subscriptions.
+Once a cloud account is set up you can reuse it with several subscriptions.

 ## Create a new Cloud Account

-To create a Redis Cloud Cloud Account, please select **Cloud Accounts** from the right side menu.
+To create a Redis Cloud cloud account, please select **Cloud Accounts** from the right side menu.
 Please follow [our instructions]({{< relref "/rc/how-to/creating-aws-user-redis-enterprise-vpc.md" >}}) on how to set up a user for Redis Cloud to use on your AWS account.
-To create a new Cloud Account, click on the '**+**' button.
+To create a new cloud account, click on the '**+**' button.

 Please enter the following details: